 Making a GIF is another story.
 If you’re not familiar photo and video editing programs and the process of how to make a GIF, it can be a little overwhelming and cause you to do one of these:

-How to Make and edit GIFs in Adobe Photoshop
+How to Make and Edit GIFs in Adobe Photoshop

 Step 1.
-Import Your Video
+Import Your Video into Photoshop

 After you open Photoshop, click File > Import > Video Frames to Layers.
 This will make it so that each frame in the video will exist as its own layer, making it easier to edit your soon-to-be GIF.
 For this tutorial, we used this clip of a man running and jumping on the beach.